 Instagram Stories allow Instagram users to share photos and videos as part of a self-contained ‘Story’.
 Each Story appears for just a few seconds – a maximum of 15 seconds per piece of content – and disappears from the platform after 24 hours.

-Stories are separate to the tiled gallery and are accessed via the circular profile picture.
+Stories are separate from the tiled gallery and are accessed via the circular profile picture.
 When a user opens the Instagram app, the Stories section is the first thing they see – offering an excellent opportunity to showcase your brand.
 Get an overview of popular social media video formats, from Instagram Stories to Facebook carousel in our Video Marketing Guide.

 Launched in August 2016, the popularity of the image-driven social media platform has exploded in recent months.
 As of January 2019, the app has 500 million daily active Stories users worldwide, which is up from 400 million daily active users in June 2018.